ibm-cloud-docs/vpc/block_storage_vpc_about.md

 ### Boot volumes
 {: #block-storage-vpc-boot-volumes}

 When you create an instance, a 100 GB boot volume is created and attached to the instance by default.
 The boot volume has a maximum IOPS of 3,000 IOPS.

-Boot volumes are encrypted by IBM-managed encryption.
-A boot volume can't be manually detached and deleted.
+By default, boot volumes are encrypted by IBM-managed encryption.
+Optionally, you can use your own encryption keys by choosing customer-managed encryption during instance creation (see [Customer-managed encryption](#about-vpc-customer-managed-encryption)).
+You cannot detach and delete the boot volume.
 Boot volumes are always deleted when you when you delete the instance.

 ### Data volumes
 {: #secondary-data-volumes}